RajanSandha/auto_blog/_posts/2025-06-21-jaws-at-50-a-shark-scientist-reflects-on-spielberg.md

 ---
-title: 'Jaws at 50: A Shark Scientist Reflects on Spielberg''s Impact'
+title: 'Jaws at 50: A Shark Scientist Reflects on Spielberg''s Blockbuster'
-date: '2025-06-21 06:17:45 '
+date: '2025-06-21 09:12:57 '
 categories:
-- Film
+- Technology
 tags:
 - jaws
 - sharks
 - steven-spielberg
-- marine-biology
+- film
 - shark-conservation
-excerpt: 'Explore the legacy of Jaws at 50: A shark scientist reflects on the film''s impact on marine biology, shark conservation, and our perception of great white sharks.'
+excerpt: 'Explore the legacy of Jaws at 50: A shark scientist reflects on Spielberg''s blockbuster, its impact on shark conservation, and our perception of sharks.'
 toc: true
 toc_sticky: true
 classes: wide